kinow/autosubmit/docs/source/tutorial.rst

     * - **expid**
       - Creates a new experiment and generates a new entry in the database by giving it a serial id composed of 4 letters.
 In addition, it also creates the folder experiment and the basic folder structure.
     * - **create <expid>**
-      - generates the experiment workflow.
+      - Generates the experiment workflow.
     * - **run <expid>**
-      - runs the experiment workflow.
+      - Euns the experiment workflow.
     * - **monitor <expid>**
-      - shows the experiment workflow structure and status.
+      - Shows the experiment workflow structure and status.
     * - **inspect <expid>**
       - Generates Autosubmit scripts and batch scripts for inspection, by processing the tasks’ templates with the experiment parameters.
     * - **refresh <expid>**